Albert Plummer in India

 The real secret

 Albert Plummer’s carefully guarded recipe in the safe actually has a story of its own.
 Anselm Plummer admits that he was looking for the Plummer’s relish recipe in the safe.
-But what he doesn’t know is that it’s worth nothing, because the relish Albert Plummer created poisoned his housemaid.
-It was not he who created the recipe, but his cook.
+What he doesn’t know, though, is that it is completely worthless because it is simply inedible.
+Albert Plummer used it to poison his housemaid.
+He didn’t create the relish, his cook did.

 And after all that has happened, even the new recipe for Plummer’s Relish is inedible for Tom Barnaby.